-Kolmanskop is a ghost town not too far from Luderitz, abandoned by German miners after the 1920's.
+Kolmanskop is a ghost town that was abandoned by German miners after the 1920's.
 In the 1980's, diamond giant De Beers refurbished some of the structures and established an on-site museum.
 After you check in and get your permit, you're allowed to wander freely through the small village.
-Piles of sand have accumulated in and taken over some of these colonial-era homes, an indication of how hard it must have life was for inhabitants.
-It's an excursion that involves some planning beforehand, but it's worth it for the photographic opportunity.
+Piles of sand have accumulated in and taken over some of these colonial-era homes, a good indication of how hard it must have have been for the inhabitants.
+It's an excursion that involves some planning beforehand, but it's so worth the effort.
+Photographers love getting creative here.
 Kolmanskop is about 3 hours from Keetmanshoop and 5 hours from the Fish River Canyon, down the dead-end road to Luderitz on Namibia's coastline, so you'll want to time your excursion down this way bearing that in mind.